danielbodnar/awesome-stars/BY-LANG.md

 - [rasulkireev/awesome-basb](https://github.com/rasulkireev/awesome-basb) - A curated list of resource for Building a Second Brain.
 - [jxzhangjhu/Awesome-LLM-RAG](https://github.com/jxzhangjhu/Awesome-LLM-RAG) - Awesome-LLM-RAG: a curated list of advanced retrieval augmented generation (RAG) in Large Language Models
 - [louisfb01/start-llms](https://github.com/louisfb01/start-llms) - A complete guide to start and improve your LLM skills in 2024 with little background in the field and stay up-to-date with the latest news and state-of-the-art techniques!
+- [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App templates for RAG, knowledge mining, and stream analytics.
+Ready to run with Docker,⚡in sync with your data sources.
 - [fffaraz/awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.
 - [waydabber/BetterDisplay](https://github.com/waydabber/BetterDisplay) - Unlock your displays on your Mac!
 Flexible HiDPI scaling, XDR/HDR extra brightness, virtual screens, DDC control, extra dimming, PIP/streaming, EDID override and lots more!
 - [freach/kubernetes-security-best-practice](https://github.com/freach/kubernetes-security-best-practice) - Kubernetes Security - Best Practice Guide